 What is Ethereum?

-While the Bitcoin blockchain tends to be used for consumer payment transactions, the Ethereum blockchain technology aims for the business world.
+While the Bitcoin blockchain tends to be used for consumer payment transactions, the Ethereum blockchain technology aims to be used in the business world.

 Ethereum Price Chart

 Ethereum technology is specifically intended to support smart contract applications that can automate complex physical and financial supply chain procedures and compliance processes involving multiple parties.
-It has numerous potential internal end uses such as reconciliation.
+It has many potential internal end uses like reconciliation.

 What is Ether?

-Keeping it brief and simple, Ether is the “fuel” the Ethereum network needs to function and is known as crypto-fuel in the cryptocurrency market.
-Crypto-fuel is a form of payment made by users/clients of Ethereum to the machines executing requested operations.
-Ethers are incentives to make sure that developers provide quality apps to the network and maintain the ethereum network healthy.
+Briefly and simply, Ether is the “fuel” the Ethereum network needs to function; it is known as crypto-fuel in the cryptocurrency market.
+Crypto-fuel is a type of payment made by users/clients of Ethereum to the machines that execute the requested operations.
+Ethers are incentives to make sure that developers provide quality apps for the network and maintain a healthy Ethereum network.

 For example, when you make transactions, you are actually sending Ether, NOT Ethereum.
-The term “transaction” is used in Ethereum to refer to the signed data package that stores a message to be sent from an externally owned account to another account on the blockchain.
+The term “transaction” is used by Ethereum to refer to the signed data package that stores a message to be sent from an externally-owned account to another account on the blockchain.

 Ether in Numbers

-- At the moment, there are around 92 million ETH circulating around.
-Compared to the famous Bitcoin, it’s five times more
+- Currently, there are around 92 million ETH circulating.
+This is five times more than the famous Bitcoin

-- The market capital of Ethereum is close on 32 billion dollars
+- The market capital of Ethereum is almost 32 billion dollars

-- 5 Ethers are created every block (roughly 15-17 seconds) to the miner of the block
+- Five Ethers are created every block (roughly 15–17 seconds) for the miner of the block

-- 2-3 Ethers are sometimes sent to another miner if they were also able to find a solution but his block wasn’t included
+- Two to three Ethers are sometimes sent to another miner if he or she was also able to find a solution but his or her block was not included

 What is an Ethereum Smart Contract?